AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

+\textbf{Training.} We warm up the model for 10 epochs with a linearly growing learning rate from $8\!\times\!10^{-4}$ to $8\!\times\!10^{-3}$.
+Then, the learning rate is decreased with the cosine learning rate decay.
+It takes 120 epochs to finetune on the re-ID datasets. {AAformer randomly samples 16 identities and 4 images per person to constitute a training batch.
+The batch size equals to 16*4=64.} SGD optimizer is adopted with a momentum of 0.9 and the weight decay of $1\!\times\!10^{-4}$ to optimize the model.
+Our methods are implemented on PyTorch and MindSpore\footnote{The codes based on MindSpore will be released at https://gitee.com/typhoonai/AAformer}.
+The Transformer backbone is pre-trained on ImageNet \cite{ImageNet}.

-We conduct experiments on four widely used holistic person re-ID benchmarks, i.e., Market-1501 \cite{Market1501}, DukeMTMC-reID \cite{DukeMTMC-reID}, CUHK03 (New Protocol) \cite{CUHK03-1, CUHK03-2}, and the large-scale MSMT17 \cite{MSMT17}.
-We adopt the standard training/test ID split, which is detailed in Table~\ref{table:datasets}.
-We also evaluate the performance of AAformer on the occluded re-ID benchmark, Occluded-DukeMTMC \cite{PGFA}, which is by far the largest and the only occluded person re-ID dataset that contains training set.
-Following common practices, we use the cumulative matching characteristics (CMC) at Rank-1 (R-1) and the mean average precision (mAP) to evaluate the performance.
+\textbf{Datasets and Evaluation Metrics.} We conduct experiments on four widely used person re-ID benchmarks, i.e., DukeMTMC-reID\cite{DukeMTMC-reID}, Market-1501 \cite{Market1501}, CUHK03 (New Protocol) \cite{CUHK03-2}, and the large-scale MSMT17 \cite{MSMT17}.
+The standard training/test ID split is used and detailed in Table~\ref{table:datasets}.
+Following common practices, we use the cumulative matching characteristics (CMC) and the mean average precision (mAP) to evaluate the performance.
+Euclidean distance is used to measure the feature distances.